Positive equilibria in mass action networks: geometry and bounds: Special cases

 \begin{ex}[Illustrating the claim in \Cref{thmnnn1}(iii)] We consider the following bimolecular $(5,6,4)$ network, which is a modification of the network \texttt{BIOMD0000000405} from the \texttt{Biomodels} database \cite{biomodels}, where outflow reactions $\fX_1\ce{->} 0$ and $\fX_2\ce{->}0$ are disregarded:

-We can check that $\mP_f = \{\{1,2,5\},\{3,4,6\}\}$, and we may choose $Z=(0, 0, 1, 1, 1)$, and $\wQ_{\mP_f} = ({-1}, {-1}, 0, 0, 1)^\top$.
-With these choices it is easily seen that the hypotheses of \Cref{thmnnn1}(iii) hold.
+We find $\mP_f = \{\{1,2,5\},\{3,4,6\}\}$, and choose $Z=(0, 0, 1, 1, 1)$, and $\wQ_{\mP_f} = ({-1}, {-1}, 0, 0, 1)^\top$, from where it is easily seen that the hypotheses of \Cref{thmnnn1}(iii) hold.
 Hence, the network has at most one positive nondegenerate equilibrium on each stoichiometric class for all parameter choices.
 As the network is nondegenerate, by \Cref{prop:nondeg}, it will hold generically for parameters in $\mZ_{sc}$ that the corresponding positive stoichiometric class has exactly one equilibrium, and this equilibrium is nondegenerate.

 The reader can verify that the original network with the two additional outflow reactions admits three positive nondegenerate equilibria on some stoichiometric classes. \end{ex}